E L I Z A B E T H L A U D E R F I N E A R T

 Rockin' the Art World

-Elizabeth Cameron Lauder is a renown Canadian painter whose stunning works of oil on precious stone and prized watercolors have earned global acclaim.
+Elizabeth Cameron Lauder is a renowned Canadian painter and first cousin to film director, James Cameron, whose stunning works of oil on precious stone and prized watercolors have earned global acclaim.
 Elizabeth's work has been exhibited around the world and sold through Sotheby's Fine Art Auctions and Sotheby's Private Contemporary Artist's Sales in New York and London, as well as being the recipient of multiple international awards and honors, including 1st Place at the 2005 Tokyo T.I.M.A. show.
 Elizabeth's watercolors are currently under consideration for permanent exhibition in the prestigious National Gallery of Canada.
 A lifetime achievement for a living artist.

 Her formal education was completed in 1971 with an Associate's degree in sculpture from the Ontario College of Art.
 The following year Elizabeth moved to the west coast, trading chisels and bronze for brushes and palette, capturing the new beauty that surrounded her.
 Finding scenes to paint presented little difficulty as inspiration was everywhere she turned.
 Plein Air painting gave her watercolors a distinctive feeling of life and authenticity.